phil-opp/blog_os/posts/DRAFT-paging.md

 Now we can read page tables and retrieve the mapping information.
 We can also update them through the `IndexMut` trait and the `Entry::set` method.
 But how do we get references to the various page tables?

 We could read the `CR3` register to get the physical address of the P4 table and read its entries to get the P3 addresses.
 The P3 entries then point to the P2 tables and so on.
 But this method only works for identity-mapped pages.
-But in the future we will create new page tables, which aren't in the identity-mapped area anymore.
+In the future we will create new page tables, which aren't in the identity-mapped area anymore.
 Since we can't access them through their physical address, we need a way to map them to virtual addresses.

 ## Mapping Page Tables
 So how do we map the page tables itself?
 We don't have that problem for the current P4, P3, and P2 table since they are part of the identity-mapped area, but we need a way to access future tables, too.

-One solution is to identity map all page table.
+One solution is to identity map all page tables.
 That way we would not need to differentiate virtual and physical addresses and could easily access the tables.
 But it clutters the virtual address space and increases fragmentation.
 And it makes creating page tables much more complicated since we need a physical frame whose corresponding page isn't already used for something else.

 An alternative solution is to map the page tables only temporary.
-So to read/write a page table, we would map it to some free virtual address.
+To read/write a page table, we would map it to some free virtual address until we're done.
 We could use a small pool of such virtual addresses and reuse them for various tables.
-This method occupies only few virtual addresses and is thus a good solution for 32-bit systems, which have small address spaces.
+This method occupies only few virtual addresses and thus is a good solution for 32-bit systems, which have small address spaces.
 But it makes things much more complicated since we need to temporary map up to 4 tables to access a single page.
 And the temporary mapping requires modification of other page tables, which need to be mapped, too.

 We will solve the problem in another way using a trick called _recursive mapping_.